-This is the oldest marathon in the world so there is a great deal of history and stigmatism that is clearly present in the atmosphere in Boston during race weekend.
+This is the oldest marathon in the world so there is a great deal of history.
+That being said, it is also one of the hardest to qualify for.

-In 2011, there were more then 1,000 media members from around the world invited to the race to cover the Boston Marathon.
+In 2011, there were more than 1,000 media members from around the world invited to the race to cover the Boston Marathon.

-It is one of the world marathon major marathons holding a prize purse of $150,000 for the winner with the top 15 winning cash prizes.
+Boston is one of the world marathon majors with a prize purse of $150,000 for the winner with the top 15 winning cash prizes.

-Standards are now nearly 6 minutes faster per age group then they were.
+Standards are now nearly 6 minutes faster per age group than they were.
 All the more reason to motivate you to get to the starting line in Hopkington.

 18-34 – 3hrs 05min – 3hrs 35min